 4. ManageEngine NetFlow Analyzer

 ManageEngine NetFlow Analyzer is also based on NetFlow-based monitoring tools, much like some of the other examples that we have looked at today.
+The technology features useful latency functionality to help you gauge the overall performance of your network.

 The main benefits of this tool is that it provides users with a highly detailed view of network activity and trends.
 The GUI is delivered via a web URL which means that you don’t have to install any additional programs to look at your graphs and network information in ManageEngine NetFlow Analyzer.